2raj2raj/bitcoin-educational-content/courses/pos305/en.md

 docker logs --tail 100 btcpayserver_lnd_bitcoin
 ```

-Alternatively, you can quickly print logs by using container ID (only the first unique ID characters are needed, such as the two furthest left characters):
+Alternatively, you can quickly print logs by using the container ID (only the first unique ID characters are needed, such as the two furthest left characters):

 ```bash
 docker logs 'add your container ID'
 ```

-If for any reason you need more logs
+If, for any reason, you need more logs

 ```bash
 sudo su -